nixworks/public/news/2011/03/9/README.md

 ##### 2010-2011 Ivorian crisis
 ### [2010-2011 Ivorian crisis: Unrest continues in Cote d'Ivoire as the internationally-recognised President Alassane Ouattara heads to a mediation summit. ](/news/2011/03/9/2010a2011-ivorian-crisis-unrest-continues-in-ca-te-d-ivoire-as-the-internationally-recognised-president-alassane-ouattara-heads-to-a-medi.md)
-_Context: Cote d'Ivoire, Alassane Ouattara, 2010-2011 Ivorian crisis_
+_Context: 2010-2011 Ivorian crisis, Alassane Ouattara, Cote d'Ivoire_

 ##### Uganda
 ### [Police in Uganda fire tear gas at demonstrators protesting the win of incumbent President Yoweri Museveni in elections. ](/news/2011/03/9/police-in-uganda-fire-tear-gas-at-demonstrators-protesting-the-win-of-incumbent-president-yoweri-museveni-in-elections.md)